RS-Scripting/OurStories/README.md

 ## ✦ The Journal Continues...

 Steve's discoveries did not end with the entries recorded here.
-There are still problems to solve.
-Still mysteries to uncover.
-And somewhere out there, Steve is still working on his next discovery.
+There are many more entries in his journal.  check back often as we will post more entries from his journal as we translate and decipher them.
+There appears to be many, many more discoveries within those pages, waiting for our translators to uncover their secrets

 > *"There's always a better way."*